farooqpk/farooqpk/README.md

 # Ummar Farooq

-Learning MERN stack developer, always eager to explore new technologies and finding solutions to complex problems.
+Iam a MERN stack developer, always eager to explore new technologies and finding solutions to complex problems.

 ## Skills
 - Node.js